luisfbmelo/portfolio_v2/_posts/2017-12-15-react-16-server-side-rendering.markdown

 }); // Closing `app.use()`
 ```

+Keep in mind that the `routesServer` must be a configuration array, just like in [react-router-config](https://github.com/ReactTraining/react-router/tree/master/packages/react-router-config){:target="_blank"}{:rel="external"}.

+**The `matchPath`, from `react-router`, will not work directly with Router components.**

 ### Why not renderToNodeStream?
-React v16 also supports rendering from a Node stream using [`renderToNodeStream`](https://reactjs.org/docs/react-dom-server.html#rendertonodestream), but in this case, there is a gotcha, at least for some projects that I'm developing.
+React v16 also supports rendering from a Node stream using [renderToNodeStream](https://reactjs.org/docs/react-dom-server.html#rendertonodestream){:target="_blank"}{:rel="external"}, but in this case, there is a gotcha, at least for some projects that I'm developing.

 If you are injecting dynamic data in the `HTML` constant, such as meta information, CSS or script files, then this method will not work since there is not possible to embed a Readable stream as an element in a component, just like we are doing in the `HTML` definition with the `${componentHTML}`.
 This is only possible with strings returned from the `renderToString()`.